The HIBEAM Instrument at the European Spallation Source: HIBEAM: beamline overview and search sensitivities

-Previous searches for free $n\rightarrow \bar{n}$ oscillations were conducted at the Triga Mark II reactor \cite{Bressi:1989zd,Bressi:1990zx} and at the ILL~\cite{Fidecaro:1985cm,oldnnbar1}.
-The ILL search~\cite{oldnnbar1} performed almost 30 years ago provided the most stringent limit for the free neutron oscillation time of about $8.6 \times 10^7$ seconds.
-No new searches for free $n\rightarrow \bar{n}$ oscillations have been performed despite theoretical interest and several proposals to improve the experimental sensitivity.
+Previous searches for free $n\rightarrow \bar{n}$ oscillations were conducted at the Triga Mark II reactor at the University of Pavia~\cite{Bressi:1989zd,Bressi:1990zx} and at the Institut Laue-Langevin (ILL)~\cite{Fidecaro:1985cm,oldnnbar1}.
+The ILL search~\cite{oldnnbar1}, though performed almost 30 years ago, still provides the most stringent limit for the free neutron oscillation time of about $8.6 \times 10^7$ seconds.
+No new searches for free $n\rightarrow \bar{n}$ oscillations have been performed since then, despite theoretical interest and several proposals~\cite{Gudkov:2021wvn,Gudkov_2020,PhysRevLett.122.221802,Kronfeld:2016} to improve the experimental sensitivity.
 These experiments require both an intense neutron source and a team with diverse expertise in magnetic shielding, particle physics detectors, and slow neutron optics.

+The experiment requires a focused beam of free neutrons propagating through a sufficiently field-free (or ``quasi-free'') region~\cite{Phillips:2014fgb} toward a detector capable of identifying antineutron annihilation events.
+This detector, known as the {\it annihilation} detector, is designed to capture and analyze the annihilation of antineutrons within a thin target.
+The resulting final state consists of charged pions and photons with an invariant mass of up to $\sim 1.8$~GeV, which are then observed and recorded.

+A significantly more advanced antineutron detector system is now feasible compared to the one used in the previous ILL experiment.
+The ILL detector primarily relied on streamer tubes and scintillators, which had limitations in resolution and efficiency.
+HIBEAM will have a substantially improved detector, including a high-precision crystal calorimeter and Time Projection Chamber (TPC) tracking (see Section \ref{sec:annihilationdetector}).
+It is therefore expected to be able to match the ILL efficiency of $\sim 50$\% with full background suppression.
+Moreover, as shown for the NNBAR Conceptual Design Report (CDR), the use of a more advanced detector than that available at the ILL, together with more advanced analysis techniques, such as the use of machine learning (ML), can potentially lead to antineutron signal efficiencies of greater than 80\%~\cite{Santoro:2024lvc}.

+The most appropriate proxy for the discovery potential for a free $n\rightarrow {\bar{n}}$ search is given by the figure of merit ($FOM$) defined in Equation~\ref{eq:fomnnbar}.
+This quantity is directly proportional to the number of antineutrons that hit the foil and are therefore potentially observable.
+For a background-free search, the oscillation time sensitivity varies as the square root of the $FOM$.